 How Do I Know If My Baby Is Getting Enough Milk?

-This article explains how healthcare providers typically assess milk intake, what signs matter most over time, and how to interpret common behaviors in both breastfed and formula-fed babies.
+Because babies cannot tell us directly, parents are left interpreting signs like feeding behavior, diapers, and weight changes.
+What often helps most is understanding how these signs fit together over time.
+This article explains how healthcare providers typically assess milk intake, which signs matter most, and how to interpret common behaviors in both breastfed and formula-fed babies.

 Photo by Sydney Troxell from Pexels